Javi López-Pinto

-Javier "Javi" López-Pinto Dorado (born 5 May 2001) is a Spanish footballer who plays as a midfielder for Burgos CF Promesas.
+Javier "Javi" López-Pinto Dorado (born 5 May 2001) is a Spanish professional footballer who plays mainly as a left winger for Primera Federación club CE Sabadell FC.

 Club career

 Born in Barcelona, Catalonia, López-Pinto was a UE Cornellà youth graduate.
 On 18 June 2020, after finishing his formation, he signed for Tercera División side Cerdanyola del Vallès FC.

 López-Pinto made his senior debut on 25 October 2020, playing the last 13 minutes in a 1–1 away draw against EC Granollers, and featured in 24 more matches during the season as his side achieved a first-ever promotion to Segunda División RFEF.
 He scored his first senior goal on 5 December 2021, netting his team's second in a 2–0 home win over Terrassa FC; despite scoring two further times, his side ultimately suffered relegation.

 In July 2022, López-Pinto moved to Burgos CF, being initially assigned to the reserves but making the pre-season with the first team.
 He made his professional debut on 14 August, coming on as a late substitute for Pablo Valcarce in a 1–0 home win over Málaga CF.

+On 26 January 2024, López-Pinto was loaned to Primera Federación side Algeciras CF for the remainder of the season.
+On 3 January 2025, after just two matches, he terminated his link with Burgos, and signed a short-term deal with UD Ibiza in the third division just hours later.